 The starting salary for control and instrument engineers at graduate entry is usually around £20,000 to £25,000 a year.
 With experience this can rise to £26,000 to £38,000 a year.
-Senior engineers can earn from £45,000 up to around £75,000.
+Senior engineers can earn over £55,000 a year.

 You would work in an office, a design laboratory or a factory, depending on the kind of work you were doing.

-- If you work in the oil and gas industry, you may be offshore on a rig or platform for a few weeks at a time.
+If you work in the oil and gas industry, you may be offshore on a rig or platform for a few weeks at a time.

-- In many jobs you would have to work out of hours, perhaps on shift work.
+In many jobs you would have to work out of hours, perhaps on shift work.
 You might sometimes need to be on call.

-- You may have to wear protective clothing and footwear.
+You may have to wear protective clothing and footwear.

-- You might have to travel to visit clients and work onsite.
+You might have to travel to visit clients and work on site.

-- Depending on the industry you work in, you may have to spend time outside in all weathers or work at height.
+Depending on the industry you work in, you may have to spend time outside in all weathers or work at height.

-- For entry to an HNC or HND course you normally need 1-2 Highers plus some subjects at National 5.
+For entry to an HNC or HND course you normally need 1-2 Highers plus some subjects at National 5.
 For a degree course you need 4-5 Highers usually including Maths and Physics or a technological subject.

 You may be able to qualify by other training routes.